operations specialist navy

 • Air and surface status board keeping

-Just recently, many wanna-be Operations Specialists take part in the Navy’s innovative initiative known as Ready, Relevant, Learning (RRL).
+Just recently, many wanna-be Operations Specialists took part in the Navy’s innovative initiative known as Ready, Relevant, Learning (RRL).

-Navy Operations Specialists must commit to a five-year service obligation.
+Navy Operations Specialists must commit to a two or five-year service obligation.

 In addition, The Navy provides online training to qualified Navy Operations Specialists through their Credentialing Opportunities On-Line website, referred to as Navy COOL.